alexzhornyak/SCXML-tutorial/Doc/assign.md

 # \<assign\>
-Is used to modify the data model.
+The element is used to modify the data model.

 ## Attribute Details
 Name	|Required	|Attribute Constraints	|Type	|Default Value	|Valid Values	|Description